ros-hybrid-behaviour-planner/rhbp/rhbp_core/README.md

 The previous section indicates that the planner actually checks more than just the activation value before launching a behaviour.
 At first the behaviours are sorted by activation in decending order.
 The the planner examines every behaviour and checks the following conditions:
 1. If a behaviour is active.
-Acitve means antivated and there have been no internal issues that could render the behaviour inactive.
+Acitve means activated and there have been no internal issues that could render the behaviour inactive.
 2. If it is already executing.
 If so, it won't get started again
 3. If it is executable (precondition satisfaction larger than readyThreshold)
 4. If its activation is high enough (activation larger than activationThreshold)